leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 Both read the array to be sorted from standard input, ensuring that the calls to `insertionSort` won't be replaced by their return values at compile time.
 Both then print to the console, ensuring that the calls to `insertionSort` won't be optimized away entirely.
 One of them prints only the sorted array, while the other prints both the sorted array and the original array.
-The second one should trigger a warning that `Array.swap` had to allocate a new array:
+The second function should trigger a warning that `Array.swap` had to allocate a new array:
 ```lean
 {{#include ../../../examples/Examples/ProgramsProofs/InstrumentedInsertionSort.lean:mains}}
 ```